 Views on "Artificial Intelligence"

-Overview: My views are likely to be considered maximalist and adversarial in their opposition to generative AI, questioning of other forms and implementations of AI, and lamenting of the mess of misinformation and miscommunication wrought by marketing and terminology surrounding related technologies.
+My views are likely considered maximalist and adversarial in their opposition to generative AI, questioning of other forms and implementations of AI, and lamenting of the mess of misinformation and miscommunication wrought by marketing and terminology surrounding related technologies.
 Consider me a hater if you must.
+However, it is my wish that this position considered maximalist becomes the moderate position, and I'll leave the idea of what I wish was the maximalist position to the reader.
+Maybe an image of a Luddite swinging a hammer would convey the idea.

-Preface: First of all, I believe it is necessary that we be nuanced and specific in regards to what types of technologies we are talking about.
-Simply using the term "AI" colloquially is not enough.
+On being specific: I believe it is necessary that we be nuanced and specific in regards to what types of technologies we are talking about.
+Simply using the term "AI" colloquially is not enough, and this is a massive misstep (both intentional and non) in public discourse, journalism, and the industry's marketing itself.
 There is so much that falls under this umbrella term that having any conversations that do not specify the particular technology at hand is futile and destined to be rife with misunderstandings.
-Generative AI/LLMs are far different from Machine Learning which is different from Artificial General Intelligence.
-Often things can be subsets of one-another and can widely vary in their impact, output, and so on.
+Generative AI/LLMs are different from Machine Learning which is different from Artificial General Intelligence.
+Often things can be subsets of one another and can widely vary in their impact, output, and so on.

-Preface II: I believe it is necessary to understand that everything discussed below is further complicated, catalyzed, or exacerbated from multiple angles, including capitalist society and power-hungry governments.
+These systems do not exist in a vacuum.
+I believe it is necessary to understand that everything discussed here is further complicated, catalyzed, or exacerbated from multiple angles, including capitalism and structures of power.
 Money and power play a large role, as do perverse incentives, lack of regulations, and so on.
+Even then, in an ideal society, I believe some of these criticisms would still survive, it's just that the dynamics of power, capital, and survival would be entirely different, and power in the hands of the people would steer the entire trajectory and priority of technologies in other directions.

 Generative AI / LLMs